pubnub/c-sharp/unity/README.md

 #### To run the unit tests, in addition to the above, you need to
 1. Import UnityTestTools package (this is already present in the Pubnub client code under the path PubnubUnity/Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)

+#### Why do we have 4 versions of Unity code
+The PubNub classes which reside under the Assets → Pubnub are the same for all.
+The code under this folder (along with a ref to a JSON serialization library) is all you need to implement PubNub in your project.

+For Unity-iOS and Unity-Standalone/Unity-Android the difference lies in the JSONFX serialization libraries (for iOS and Android/Standalone) making the .csproj files different for these 2 client.
+The normal version of JsonFx has trouble running under Unity-iOS so we had to use a different library.

+Similarly for windows the code is the same but the same project file (.csproj) ( if we used the Android/Standalone’s project file ) was giving issues when opened under windows environment.
+In order to not run into issues in this case we had to provide a different project.
+The serialization library used in Windows is the same as the one used in Android/Standalone.

+There are 2 versions of Unity-iOS code (iOS and iOS-MiniJson).
+The code under the folder iOS uses the JsonFx 1.4 library (mod by TowerOBricks) and the code under iOS-MiniJson used MiniJson as the serialization library.

 #### Running the Demo App on PC